DexlerXD/CSharp-Translator/README.md

 This is a little c# console app which works on a google api.

 ## How does it works?
-I have found a little google api workaround, whick allowed me to automatically translate some text.
+I have found a little google api workaround, which allowed me to automatically translate some text.

 ```
 https://translate.googleapis.com/translate_a/single?client=gtx&sl={0}&tl={1}&dt=t&q={2}